Instructions for authors

 2.1 Editorial process

-A manuscript will be reviewed for possible publication with the understanding that it is being submitted to NAJFNR alone at that point in time and has not been published anywhere, simultaneously submitted, or already accepted for publication elsewhere.
+A manuscript will be considered for potential publication with the understanding that it is being submitted exclusively to the North African Journal of Food and Nutrition Research (NAJFNR) and has not been published, simultaneously submitted, or previously accepted for publication elsewhere.
+The journal expects authors to designate one of them to serve as the primary correspondent for all matters concerning the manuscript.

-The journal expects that authors would authorize one of them to correspond with NAJFNR for all matters related to the manuscript.
-On submission, editors review all submitted manuscripts initially for suitability for formal review.
-Manuscripts with insufficient originality, serious scientific or technical flaws, or lack of a significant message are rejected before proceeding for formal peer-review.
-Manuscripts that are unlikely to be of interest to the NAJFNR readers are also liable to be rejected at this stage itself.
+Upon submission, editors initially assess all manuscripts for suitability for formal review.
+Manuscripts lacking originality, exhibiting serious scientific or technical flaws, or lacking a substantial message are rejected prior to formal peer review.
+Manuscripts unlikely to interest NAJFNR readers are also subject to rejection at this preliminary stage.

-Manuscripts that are found suitable for publication in NAJFNR are sent to two or more expert reviewers.
-The journal follows a double-blind review process, wherein the reviewers and authors are unaware of each other’s identity.
-Every manuscript is also assigned to a member of the editorial team, who based on the comments from the reviewers takes a final decision on the manuscript.
-The comments and suggestions (acceptance/rejection/amendments in manuscript) received from reviewers are conveyed to the corresponding author.
-The author is requested to provide a point by point response to reviewers’ comments and submit a revised version of the manuscript.
-This process is repeated till reviewers and editors are satisfied with the manuscript.
+Manuscripts deemed suitable for publication in NAJFNR are forwarded to two or more expert reviewers.
+The journal employs a double-blind review process, where both the reviewers and authors remain anonymous to one another.
+Additionally, each manuscript is assigned to a member of the editorial team who, based on the reviewers' feedback, makes a final decision regarding the manuscript.
+The reviewers' comments and suggestions (acceptance, rejection, or amendments to the manuscript) are communicated to the corresponding author, who is expected to provide a point-by-point response to the reviewers' comments and submit a revised version of the manuscript.
+This process continues until the reviewers and editors are satisfied with the manuscript.

-Manuscripts accepted for publication are copy edited for grammar, punctuation, print style, and format.
-Proofreading paper version will be sent to the corresponding author.
-The corresponding author is expected to return the corrected proofs within two days.
-It may not be possible to incorporate corrections received after that period.
-The whole process of submission of the manuscript to final decision and sending and receiving proofs is completed online.
-To achieve faster and greater dissemination of knowledge and information, the journal publishes articles online soon after acceptance.
+Accepted manuscripts undergo copy-editing for grammar, punctuation, print style, and formatting.
+Proofs are sent to the corresponding author, who is expected to return corrections within two days.
+Corrections received after this timeframe may not be incorporated.
+The entire process, from manuscript submission to the final decision, as well as the sending and receiving of proofs, is conducted online.
+To facilitate faster and broader dissemination of knowledge and information, the journal publishes articles online shortly after acceptance.

-All manuscripts must be submitted online through the website: https://najfnr.com/home/about/submissions.
-First-time users will have to register at this site.
-Registration is free but mandatory.
-Registered authors can keep track of their articles after logging into the site using their username and password.
+All manuscripts must be submitted online through the NAJFNR website: https://najfnr.com/home/about/submissions.
+First-time users must register on the site, which is free but mandatory.
+Registered authors can track their articles after logging in using their username and password.
 Authors do not have to pay any fees for submission of articles.
-If authors experience any problems, please contact the editorial office by E-mail: contact@najfnr.com.
+If any issues arise, please contact the editorial office via email: contact@najfnr.com

-The submitted manuscripts that are not as per the “Instructions for Authors” would be returned to the authors for technical correction before they undergo editorial/peer-review.
-Generally, the manuscript should be submitted in the form of several separate files (the website has a limit of 80 MB per uploaded file).
+Submitted manuscripts not adhering to the "Instructions for Authors" will be returned for technical corrections before undergoing editorial/peer review.
+Generally, manuscripts should be submitted as several separate files (the website has an 80 MB limit per uploaded file).

-Submission of a manuscript implies: that the work described has not been published before; that it is not under consideration for publication anywhere else; that its publication has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
-The publisher will not be held legally responsible should there be any claims for compensation.
+Submission of a manuscript implies that the work described has not been previously published, is not under consideration elsewhere, and has been approved by all co-authors (if any) and responsible authorities, either tacitly or explicitly, at the institute where the work was conducted.
+The publisher will not be held legally responsible in the event of any compensation claims.

 2.2 Permissions

-The full submission procedure for manuscripts is available here:
+The complete submission guidelines for manuscripts can be accessed here: https://www.youtube.com/watch?v=hoPCy88Gyvs

 3. Title Page

-• The type of manuscript (original article, review article, meta analysis, correspondence, etc.).
-Title of the manuscript, names of all authors/contributors and name(s) of department(s) and/or institution(s) to which the work should be credited.
-All information which can reveal your identity should be here.
-Use doc files.
-Do not zip the files.
+- The type of manuscript (e.g., original article, review article, meta-analysis, correspondence, etc.), the title of the manuscript, the names of all authors and contributors, and the name(s) of the department(s) and/or institution(s) to which the work is attributed.
+Any information that may disclose the authors' identity should be included here.
+Manuscripts should be submitted in .doc format, and files should not be compressed.

 Please visit https://najfnr.com/home/about/submissions